 It was noted that serum B12 tests are usually processed relatively quickly and often on the same day when carried out in hospital, although MMA tests take longer.
-Delays in testing occur more commonly in primary care, as a result of delays in obtaining the blood sample rather than processing the results.
+Delays in testing occur more commonly in primary care, because of delays in obtaining the blood sample rather than processing the results.

 The committee also considered people who are severely ill and who may require urgent treatment.
-The committee agreed that those with severe symptoms, for example those with severe megaloblastic anaemia or subacute degeneration of the spinal cord should not wait for the results of diagnostic tests before starting treatment and made a recommendation to emphasise this.
-The committee considered that the recommendation to take blood samples for testing vitamin B12 deficiency before starting treatment would not prevent treatment before the test results are processed in these cases, but would ensure that the blood samples taken do not lead to inaccurate results.
+The committee agreed that those with suspected megaloblastic anaemia and neurological symptoms, especially symptoms of subacute degeneration of the spinal cord, should not wait for the results of diagnostic tests before starting treatment and made a recommendation to emphasise this.
+The committee considered that the recommendation to take blood samples for testing vitamin B12 deficiency before starting treatment would not prevent treatment before the test results are processed in these cases but would ensure that the blood samples taken do not lead to inaccurate results.